 - Medicine.
-Many different drugs are available to treat depression.
+Many different medicines are available to treat depression.
 It often takes 4 to 6 weeks for anti-depressants to have a full effect.
 It’s important to keep taking the medicine, even if it doesn’t seem to be working at first.
-It’s also important to talk to the doctor before stopping.
+It’s also important to talk to your healthcare provider before stopping.
 Some people have to switch medicines or add medicines to get results.

 - Therapy.
 This is most often cognitive behavioral or interpersonal therapy.
 It focuses on changing distorted views of yourself and your environment.
 It also works to improve relationship skills, and identify and manage stressors.

 Because this condition usually last for longer than 5 years, long-term treatment may be needed.

 If you have depression, there are things you can do to help yourself.
 Depression can make you feel exhausted, worthless, helpless, and hopeless.
 Such negative thoughts and feelings may make you feel like giving up.
 It is important to realize that these negative views are part of the depression and may not reflect reality.
 Negative thinking fades as treatment begins to take effect.
 Meanwhile, consider the following:

 - Get help.
 If you think you may be depressed, see a professional as soon as possible.

 - Set realistic goals and don’t take on too much.